 The iniquity with which our author charges his Queen in the closing (dark-lady) sonnets, begins to be revealed in line 4 as we remember that Elizabeth was notoriously indecisive (history recalls many examples of this).
 While a fair perspective of our author is symbolised by the words ‘Nothing truer than truth’ (his personnel motto) while conversely we see that following broken promises by Elizabeth – particularly in respect of Henry Wriothesley’s upbringing, that she became ‘a false woman’ subject to bouts of “shifting change”, characteristics completely in line with her fabled indecision.

-In (S.33) Wriothesley is described only in Godly or Royal terms – where: He flatters mountain tops with sovereign eye and with golden face kisses the meadows green, while gilding pale streams with heavenly alchemy – wonders overseen by the celestial face of a deity.
+In (S.33) Wriothesley is described completely in Godly or Royal terms – where: He flatters mountain tops with sovereign eye and with golden face kisses the meadows green, while gilding pale streams with heavenly alchemy – wonders overseen by the celestial face of a deity.

 “Stealing unseen to west with this disgrace”.